NoahSims/MIPS_MindReaderGame/README.md

 A game developed in MIPS assembly language that will guess the number you are thinking of.

 Developed by:
--Noah Sims
+- Noah Sims
--Yun Ho Jung
+- Yun Ho Jung
--Ashley Zheng
+- Ashley Zheng

 To run the game:
 1)	Open the MindReaderGame.asm file in MARS, then assemble and run the program to begin the game.